wind-to-hydrogen-toolkit/hydrogen-salt-storage/docs/index.rst

-.. hydrogen-salt-storage documentation master file, created by sphinx-quickstart on Sun Dec 31 21:35:00 2023.
+.. hydrogen_salt_storage documentation master file, created by sphinx-quickstart on Sun Dec 31 21:35:00 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hydrogen-salt-storage
+hydrogen_salt_storage
 =====================

 Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea

-Source code is available on GitHub: https://github.com/nmstreethran/hydrogen-salt-storage
+Source code is available on GitHub: https://github.com/nmstreethran/hydrogen_salt_storage

 This research was supported by a research grant from Science Foundation Ireland (SFI) under Grant No. 12/RC/2302 – P2 and by the `H-Wind <https://www.marei.ie/project/h-wind/>`_ academic-industry consortium members: DP Energy, ESB, Equinor, and Gas Networks Ireland.